Find Affordable College Courses

 188 Yearly Graduations

 The 12th most popular school in the country for general public health majors who are seeking their master's degree is The Graduate Center, CUNY.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-For the 2020-2021 academic year, 188 master's degrees were handed out to general public health majors at The Graduate Center.
-Around 62% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+During the most recent year for which we have data, 188 people received their master's degree in general public health from The Graduate Center.
+About 84% of this group were women, and 65% were students from an underrepresented racial-ethnic group.

 #13